zfwangDP/boltz/docs/prediction.md

 where `<INPUT_PATH>` is a path to the input file or a directory.
 The input file can either be in fasta (enough for most use cases) or YAML  format (for more complex inputs).
 If you specify a directory, `boltz` will run predictions on each `.yaml` or `.fasta` file in the directory.
 Passing the `--use_msa_server` flag will auto-generate the MSA using the mmseqs2 server, otherwise you can provide a precomputed MSA.

-By default the package will run the Boltz-1x model that includes the inference time potentials that significantly improve the physical quality of the poses.
+The Boltz model includes an option to use inference time potentials that significantly improve the physical quality of the poses.
 If you find any physical issues with the model predictions, please let us know by opening an issue and including the YAML/FASTA file to replicate, the structure output and a description of the problem.
-If you want to run the original Boltz-1 model without potentials you can add `--no_potentials` flag.
+If you want to run the Boltz model with the potentials you can do so with the `--use_potentials` flag.

 Before diving into more details about the input formats, here are the key differences in what they each support: